-Happily, living la vita bella doesn’t always mean you have to break the bank.
-There are many midrange and budget hotels and pensioni (small, family-run lodgings) available, some with real flair.
-When it comes to accommodations, Rome offers a wide selection of high-end hotels, bed-and-breakfasts, designer "boutique" hotels, and quiet options that run the gamut from whimsical to luxurious.
+When it comes to accommodations, Rome offers a wide selection of high-end hotels, bed-and-breakfasts, designer boutique hotels, and quiet options that run the gamut from whimsical to luxurious.
 Whether you want a simple place to rest your head or a complete cache of exclusive amenities, you have plenty to choose from.

-One thing to figure out before you arrive is which neighborhood do you want to stay in— If a picturesque location is your main concern, stay in one of the small hotels around Piazza Navona or Campo de' Fiori.
-If luxury is, head for Via Veneto or beyond the city center, where price-to-quality ratios are high and some hotels have swimming pools.
-Most of Rome's good budget hotels are concentrated around Termini train station, but here accommodations can vary widely, from fine to seedy, and you'll have to use public transportation to get to the historic part of town.
+One thing to figure out before you arrive is which neighborhood you want to stay in There are obvious advantages to staying in a hotel within easy walking distance of the main sights.
+If a picturesque location is your main concern, stay in one of the small hotels around Piazza Navona or Campo de' Fiori.
+If luxury is a high priority, head for Piazza di Spagna or beyond the city center, where price-to-quality ratios are higher and some hotels have swimming pools.
+Most of Rome's good budget hotels are concentrated around Termini station, but here accommodations can vary widely, from fine to seedy, and you'll have to use public transportation to get to the historic part of town.

 Need a break from the big city?
 View 42-hour itineraries from 13 cities.More